-Superscript—converts text characters to superscript, i.e. characters are set higher than neighbouring characters and font size is decreased.
+Superscript—converts text characters to superscript, i.e. characters are set higher than neighboring characters and font size is decreased.

-Subscript—converts text characters to subscript, i.e. characters are set lower than neighbouring characters and font size is decreased.
+Subscript—converts text characters to subscript, i.e. characters are set lower than neighboring characters and font size is decreased.

 All Caps—displays all selected text as upper case (or small caps, if Small Caps option selected).